 Without a homeowners association board of directors, a planned community could not function.
 The work done by an HOA board helps keep things running smoothly and guarantees consistent property values along with the comfort and safety of their neighbors.

-An HOA board’s members also have a fiduciary duty to the residents they serve.
-It makes sure bills are paid, dues are banked, cash is saved for future needs and the proper amount of habitational insurance is put in place to protect the community’s assets.
+An HOA board’s members should also be committed to serve the best interest of the residents.
+It makes sure bills are paid, dues are banked, cash is saved for future needs and the proper amount of HOA insurance is put in place to protect the community’s assets.

 The size of the HOA board might be determined by state law; for example, Florida mandates a minimum of three board members.
 Generally, the size of the board is nine members or fewer.
 The board meets either monthly or quarterly to deal with community business.

 An HOA board needs a president, vice president, secretary and treasurer.
-The president’s job is something like being a company CEO, because they’re expected to:
+The HOA president’s job is similar to being a company CEO, because they’re expected to:

 - Run all meetings of the board